Funding for the West Calgary Ring Road was announced on July 5, 2018. Once complete, the road will provide 101 km of free-flow traffic.

-The West Calgary Ring Road, between Highway 8 and the Trans-Canada Highway, is the final 9 km of the Calgary Ring Road.
+The West Calgary Ring Road, running between Highway 8 and the Trans-Canada Highway, is the final section of the Calgary Ring Road to be completed.

-Most of the road will be built on the existing Transportation Utility Corridor owned by the Government of Alberta.
+The road will be built on the existing Transportation Utility Corridor, established in 1976.
+The land is owned by the Government of Alberta.
 Some additional small parcels of land will be purchased.

-The West Calgary Ring Road project will be completed in 3 parts — the north project, south project and twinning of the bridge over the Bow River.
+The West Calgary Ring Road project will be completed in 3 parts — the north project (DB1), south project (DB2) and the West Bow River bridge (WBRB).
 It will include:

 - building about 9 km of 6- and 8-lane divided freeway